Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 7. Self-publish and promote the book

-However, if you want to give your book the best chance to thrive on Amazon and other platforms, you’ll need a proper book launch.
+However, if you want to give it the best chance to thrive on Amazon and other platforms, you’ll need a proper book launch.
 A lot hinges on a book’s first few weeks on the market 一 your title must accumulate a healthy dose of book sales and reviews right away.

 FREE RESOURCE